Self-Sabotage: The Definitive Guide + Worksheet

 How to stop self-sabotaging

-The way you stop self-sabotaging is by clearing the family patterns and limiting beliefs that lead to self-sabotage.
+The way you stop self-sabotaging is by clearing away any beliefs limiting (from family or otherwise) that lead to self-sabotage.

-This can be painful and not always the most fun, but despite this, the stuck energy of those painful and traumatic experiences needs to be released so you can be free of self-sabotaging thoughts and free to live the life of your dreams!
+The stuck energy of your past is just waiting to be released so that you can be free to live the life of your dreams!

-I have created two methods for clearing the sources of self-sabotage and overcoming limiting beliefs.
+I have created two methods for clearing the sources of self-sabotage: The Invitation and The Open Heart Process

 The first method I created for clearing sources of self-sabotage, The Invitation, is outlined in my book, What’s Your Superpower?